Stone Cold (1991 film)

-Stone Cold is a 1991 action film directed by Craig R. Baxley, starring American football star Brian Bosworth in his acting debut.
-The film's story centers on a biker gang that tries to assassinate the district attorney and free one of their members who is on his trial for the murder.
-The film performed poorly at the box office, grossing $9 million on its $25 million budget.
+Stone Cold is a 1991 action film directed by Craig R. Baxley and starring Brian Bosworth, Lance Henriksen and William Forsythe.
+The film's story centers on a biker gang in Mississippi that tries to assassinate district attorney Brent Whipperton and free Trouble Owens, one of their members who is about to be resentenced to death for the murder of a priest.